Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 (tensor([1., 2., 3.]), tensor([1., 2., 3., 4., 5.]))
 ```

-We will pass our input through the `my_network` operation:
+We will pass our input through the `my_network` operation, and figure out what our inputs currently map to:

 ```python
 my_network_output = my_network(my_input)